 Change your domain registrar's name servers for your domain

-Now that you have the list of Cloud DNS name servers hosting your managed zone, update the NS records for your domain with your domain registrar.
+Now that you have the list of Cloud DNS name servers hosting your managed zone, use your domain registrar to update the name servers for your domain.
 Your domain registrar might be Google Domains or a third-party registrar.

-You will typically provide at least two Cloud DNS name servers to the domain registrar.
-To benefit from Cloud DNS's high availability, you must use all name servers.
+Typically, you must provide at least two Cloud DNS name servers to the domain registrar.
+To benefit from Cloud DNS's high availability, you must use all the name servers.

 After changing your domain registrar's name servers, it can take a while for resolver traffic to be directed to your new Cloud DNS name servers.
 Resolvers could continue to use your old name servers until the TTL on the old NS records expire.